waywardmonkeys/optimizing-sw-occlusion-culling/source/depth-buffers-done-quick-part-2.rst

 :author: Fgiesen
 :category: Coding

-*This post is part of a series - go `here`_ for the index.*
+*This post is part of a series - go :doc:`here <index>` for the index.*

 Welcome back!
-At the end of the `last post`_, we had just finished doing a first pass over the depth buffer rendering loops.
+At the end of the :doc:`last post <depth-buffers-done-quick-part-1>`, we had just finished doing a first pass over the depth buffer rendering loops.
 Unfortunately, the first version of that post listed a final rendering time that was an outlier; more details in the post (which also has been updated to display the timing results in tables).

 Notation matters
 ~~~~~~~~~~~~~~~~